WorldHistoricalGazetteer/epitran/epitran/data/topos/thesaurus.md

 The phonetic information (IPA transcriptions) of these toponymic elements is extracted from the Markdown files and stored in a JSON file (TOPOS.json).
 This information is then used to generate the one-hot semantic embeddings for toponyms.

-*Changes made to this table will invalidate any embeddings generated previously.*
+*Changes made to these tables will invalidate any embeddings generated previously.*

 ---